alanjameschapman/2408-hackathon-team5/README.md

 ## Strategy

-Based on the Code Institute Hackathon August 2024 Theme of "Pixel Pioneers", the goal of this platform is to create a retro game.
-We have chosen a Micro-Machines-style Javascript game.
+Based on the Code Institute Hackathon August 2024 Theme of "Pixel Pioneers", the goal of this platform is to:
+- Make a retro game complete with 8 bit sound effects and music.
+- Use HTML, CSS, JavaScript and JS game framework such as Three.js.

+Following an initial brainstorm of possible games, a plan-view racing game concept was chosen, similar to the original Micro-Machines video game, developed by Codemasters for the NES.

-Needs of users were defined as user stories and managed via [GitHub Issues/Projects](https://github.com/users/alanjameschapman/projects/5).
+Needs of users were defined as user stories and managed via [GitHub Issues/Projects](https://github.com/users/alanjameschapman/projects/7).

 ## Scope

-Following an initial brainstorm of desired and possible functionality, user stories were tabulated.
-These were grouped into Epics and Themes for Agile purposes, categorized using MoSCoW, and allocated Story Points (representing amount of work required to implement).
-By assigning values 1, 2 and 3 to M, S and C respectively, and multiplying by the number of Story Points, functionality could be prioritized and the Minimum Viable Product (MVP) could be identified:
+Once the game was chosen, existing online games were researched to help identify what would be included in the scope of the project.
+Possible features were identified and converted to user stories within GitHub projects.

 <img src="https://github.com/alanjameschapman/whiteboard/raw/main/docs/screenshots/mvp.png" alt="mvp" width="800"/>

-A review of [edublogs](https://edublogs.org/) which appears to be the dominant platform in educational blogs revealed a few additional features, which were not included in the scope of this project:
-- Archive section of older posts
-- Superuser customisation of page theme, layout, colours, widgets etc.

 ## Structure